 Fat

 Nuts are an important source of food for backpackers.
 Nuts promote a healthy immune system by restoring nutrients and calories that are lost through backpacking and outdoor activity.
-Nuts also make a delicious snack food and add a crunchy texture to freeze-dried backpacking meals.
+Nuts also make a delicious snack and provide a crunchy texture to freeze-dried backpacking meals.
 When it comes to caloric density, nuts are king.
 After pure fats and oils, nuts are the richest source of foods we eat, averaging 600 calories per 100 grams (3.5 oz, about 1 cup).
 When trail food supplies are running low, nuts make the difference.
-Their high […]
+Their high fat content takes the edge off hunger.
+Here we’ll briefly cover […]

-Coconuts are harvested from the coconut palm tree.
-These trees flourish in tropical climates such as the Philippines, Thailand, Mexico, and India.
-They also grow on the U.S. mainland in South Florida.
-Coconuts have made it to the shore of nearly every continent, unassisted by human effort.
-They can travel up to 3 months in the ocean, wash up on sandy island shorelines, and sprout into a tree that will bear up to ten thousand coconuts in a lifetime.
-This is why coconut palms are found growing throughout island beaches. […]
+Coconut is harvested from the coconut palm tree, which flourishes in tropical climates such as the Philippines, Thailand, Mexico, and India.
+These trees also grow in South Florida on the U.S. mainland.
+Remarkably, coconuts have reached the shores of nearly every continent unassisted by human effort.
+They can drift in the ocean for up to three months, eventually washing up on sandy island beaches, where they can sprout into new trees that may produce up to ten thousand coconuts over their lifetime.
+This is why coconut palms are commonly found growing along island beaches.
+The water extracted from coconut is […]

 For long-distance backpackers, the importance of consuming high-calorie vegetarian fats cannot be overstated.
 You can burn up to 5,000 calories daily when you’re backpacking in mountainous terrain.
 Because fat provides the highest source of calories by weight, hikers should consume more fat to account for lost calories.
 But it’s not just about energy.
 Fats also play a vital role in insulating your body, supporting immunity and brain health, and aiding in the absorption of vitamins you get from food.
-They even act as carriers for fat-soluble vitamins (A, D, E, and […]
+They even act as carriers for fat-soluble vitamins (A, D, E, and K).
+When it comes to fats, it’s crucial to understand […]

 Olive oil is an excellent choice for backpacking.
 Not only is it healthy and high in calories—containing 120 calories per tablespoon—but it also has numerous non-cooking uses.
 You can use olive oil instead of butter to enhance the flavor of your meals and increase their calorie content.
 It works well in soups, pasta, rice, and bean dips.
 Just a teaspoon of olive oil can significantly improve the taste of dehydrated foods.
 Adding it before cooking can also help prevent foods, like powdered eggs, from sticking to the pan.
-Olive oil […]
+Olive oil is delicious when used as a dip for pita or […]